turingschool/backend-curriculum-site/module2/projects/relational_rails.md

 ## Permission

-- if there is a specific gem you'd like to use in the project that is not mentioned in this project page, please get permission from your instructors first
+- if there is a specific gem you'd like to use in the project that is not mentioned in this project page, you must permission from your instructors first

 ## Rubric